Dr. Koto's Clinic: Characters

 A boy who respects Dr. Goto and wants to be a doctor.
 He used to not trust doctors who come to the island like the rest of the islanders because a doctor's misdiagnosis caused the death of his mother.
-After having to had emergency surgery performed on him by Dr. Koto, he began to trust and respect Dr Koto, to the point where he wants to become a doctor like him.
+After having to have emergency surgery performed on him by Dr. Koto, he began to trust and respect Dr Koto, to the point where he wants to become a doctor like him.